chetanbasuray/online-games/README.md

 - **Compact Sudoku board** with glowing feedback for completed rows, columns, and blocks.
 - **Daily Wordle** experience with celebratory animations for correct guesses.
-- **Reactive audiovisuals** powered by Framer Motion, Tone.js, and canvas-confetti for a futuristic vibe.
+- **Reactive audiovisuals** powered by handcrafted CSS animations, Tone.js, and canvas-confetti for a futuristic vibe.
 - **Responsive layout** that keeps the games playable on phones, tablets, and desktops.

 ## 🚀 Getting Started